xinruixie/CLCV22323/3/responsepaper.md

 Basically very clear and user-friendly.
 The website has many intuitive visualization tools such as the map, and the search bar， participate， and help section are also easy to find to ensure smooth interaction.
 Categorization looks also fine.
 ### connectivity across resources (under the principles of Linked Open Data)
 A
-Used unique url, and it is the easily-searched http url.
+Used unique url, and also got the valid https.
 Many contents can also direct to other urls, including directly searching url in the search bar.
+But I didn't find a xml/rdf in its underlying structure.

 ## Orbis
 ### permanence and sustainability